josev2046/panopto-rtmp-multiaudiotrack/README.md

 ## Architecture Overview

-This solution bridges standard Panopto delivery with multi-track requirements via a lightweight web wrapper.
-Two distinct upstream topologies have been modelled for this implementation: a standard multi-encoder approach and an optimised enterprise approach using AWS Elemental Live.
+This prototype bridges standard Panopto delivery with multi-track requirements via a lightweight web wrapper.
+Three distinct upstream topologies have been modelled for this implementation: separate hardware encoders, an enterprise "fan-out" using AWS Elemental Live, and a cloud-native automated approach utilising AI translation.

 ### Topology A: Discrete Hardware Encoders (Standard Implementation)
 In this configuration, separate physical encoding units are provisioned for each language.
 This is often utilised when legacy hardware is available or when language feeds originate from disparate physical locations.